runnedrun/the_arc/writerMethodDocs.md

 # Writer Methods Documentation

-This document provides an overview of the methods available for writing to firestore from the client.
+This document provides an overview of the methods available for writing to firestore from the client

 ## `fbSet<CollectionName>(collectionName, docId, data)`